Bukama/CodeSnippets/README.md

-# CodeSnippets, Links and other usefull stuff
+# CodeSnippets, links and other useful stuff
-I use this repository as a notepad to collect noteable links, code snippets and other useful stuff about software development and testing.
+I use this repository as a notepad to collect notable links, code snippets and other useful stuff about software development and testing.

 Note: Maybe German ;)